symm/vape/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/symm/vape.svg)](https://hub.docker.com/r/symm/vape/)
 [![license](https://img.shields.io/github/license/symm/vape.svg)]()

 Modern [Smoke testing](https://en.wikipedia.org/wiki/Smoke_testing) tool written in Go.

-Inspired by [Shisha](https://github.com/namshi/shisha)
+Vape is intended to be used within a [Continuous Delivery Pipeline](https://en.wikipedia.org/wiki/Continuous_delivery) as a post-deployment step.

+It can quickly make assertions about the status code and content of a list of URIs to determine if the release is good or not.

 ![Success](/assets/success.png?raw=true "Success")
 ![Failure](/assets/failure.png?raw=true "Failure")

 # How to use

-## As a binary
+## Configuration

-Grab a binary from our [Releases page](https://github.com/symm/vape/releases) or build one by checking out this repo and running `make`

-Then create a `Vapefile` file in the format:
+Create a file named `Vapefile` file in the format:
 ```json
 [
   {